 More than 1 month but not more than 6 months – 1 week

-More than 6 months but not more than 2 years – 2 weeks
+More than 6 months but not more than two years – two weeks

-More than 2 years but not more than 4 years – 4 weeks
+More than two years but not more than 4 years – 4 weeks

 More than 4 years but not more than 7 years – 8 weeks